Eleanor spent the first few days of her marriage in almost constant motion.

 The food storage rooms were cleaned out entirely and scrubbed until the walls and floors gleamed, and any foodstuff over three days old was thrown out and burned (this becoming a new policy for all future stored food as well).
 After consulting her mother’s books and her memories of Betsy’s edicts about cleanliness, she ordered every washing basin emptied and cleaned with boiling water and then scrubbed until they were utterly spotless and shining.
 All cutlery and other cooking utensils had to be boiled and cleaned after each use, then stored away.

 So progress was being made.
-Frighteningly so.

 An interview with the housekeeper revealed more problems to tackle within the palace.
 Eleanor sat down with the harassed-looking woman and asked her a series of questions, bringing to mind Betsy’s quiet, economical and skillful management of Ravensburg Castle as she went through her lists of ideas and solutions to each problem.